COS301-SE-2024/Dispute-Resolution-Engine/docs/TechnologyRequirements.md

 ## Next.js
 Next.js allows for serverless functioning, which makes the platform easily scalable and performant.
-The versitility of the framework further provides the capability to easily integrate modules and components, while still keeping a focus on the pltforms usability.
+The versatility of the framework further provides the capability to easily integrate modules and components, while still keeping a focus on the platforms usability.
 It also naturally integrates cross-device display for the site application.

 ## ShadCn and Tailwind